 Both foreign limited liability companies and domestic limited liability companies can find the applicable forms for submitting their formation documents, along with the filing fees, via the Ohio Secretary of State's webpage on Filing Forms and Fee Schedule.

-Step 4: Obtain an EIN (Employer Identification Number) from the IRS
+Step 4: Get an EIN (Employer Identification Number) from the IRS

 Ohio LLCs need an Employer Identification Number (EIN) for identification on tax filings.
 Additionally, you need an EIN to pay employment taxes and open a business bank account.